 Kreta Ayer Road

-The street is under the Chinatown Kreta Ayer Conservation Area and is home to many conserved shophouses.
-HDB blocks, shops, and eating places line this street.
-The Kreta Ayer Community Centre built in 1960, was originally known as Banda Street Community Centre as it was on Banda Hill.6 In the mid-20th century, many private theatres in the vicinity of the road disappeared for various reasons.
+The street is a part of the Chinatown Kreta Ayer Conservation Area and is home to many conserved shophouses.
+HDB blocks, shops, and eating places also line this street.
+Built in 1960, the Kreta Ayer Community Centre was originally known as Banda Street Community Centre as it was on Banda Hill.7 In the mid-20th century, many private theatres in the vicinity of the road disappeared for various reasons.
 The need for a permanent stage for artists to showcase their talents led to the construction of the Kreta Ayer People’s Theatre in 1969.
-First started in 1960, the theatre was part of Kreta Ayer Community Centre and used to stage its performances on temporary and makeshift stages.7 Kreta Ayer Complex, a shopping and residential development, was built in 1980.
-Kreta Ayer Complex, the Kreta Ayer community centre and the People’s Theatre, which were renovated and modernised, were known as the Kreta Ayer Centre.8 The Singapore Anti-Tuberculosis Association (SATA) Kreta Ayer Clinic was located towards the end of Kreta Ayer Road in 1996.
+First started in 1960, the theatre was part of Kreta Ayer Community Centre and used to stage its performances on temporary and makeshift stages.8 The theatre was managed by the Kreta Ayer People’s Theatre Foundation until January 2017, where the building’s management was transferred to the People’s Association (PA).
+Due to the theatre’s poor condition, it closed for major renovations in August 2017.9

 Naidu Ratnala Thulaja

-1. Dunlop, P. K. G. (2000).
-Street names of Singapore.
-Singapore: Who’s Who Publications, p.
-178. (Call no.: RSING 959.57 DUN-[HIS])
+1. Peter K. G. Dunlop, Street Names of Singapore (Singapore: Who’s Who Publishing, 2000), 178.
+(Call no. RSING 959.57 DUN-[HIS])

-6. Chinatown: An album of a Singapore community.
-(1983).
-Singapore: Times Books International, pp. 116, 118.
-(Call no.: RSING 779.995957 CHI)
+7. Archives and Oral History Department, Singapore, Chinatown: An Album of a Singapore Community (Singapore: Times Books International, 1983), 116, 118.
+(Call no. RSING 779.995957 CHI)

-The information in this article is valid as at 2003 and correct as far as we can ascertain from our sources.
+The information in this article is valid as at August 2018 and correct as far as we can ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.